Hasithar8220/partisia_private_survey/README.md

-# ui-integration-demo

-Privacy preserving survey submission.
+# Privacy preserving survey submission via crowdsnap.ai using partisia MPC

 This sample code will integrate crowdsnap.ai api to load a survey created using crowdsnap.ai platform

 1) Respondent can login using their personal MPC wallet and submit a vote